-Overview

-This handbook will be your first point of reference throughout your studies at the Art School for information on your course, the Art School, learning and teaching, the student charter, academic regulations and policies.
-Copies of the handbooks are kept in the Art School Office and the Library; and are always available online via the Art School's Moodle site.
+Overview This handbook will be your first point of reference throughout your studies at the Art School for information on your course, the Art School, learning and teaching, student support & services, academic regulations and policies.
+Copies of the handbooks are kept in the Art School office, your departmental office and the Library, and are always available online via the Art School's Moodle site.
 Some of the documents which you will be given whilst studying at the Art School are important and you should keep them, particularly as future employers may wish to see evidence of your achievements.
-Make sure that you keep:

-- Your programme specification - Individual unit descriptors - Your award certificate this is evidence of the qualification which you have obtained - Your final transcript this is a record of your achievement which lists your grades for the assessments

-In addition, you are advised to familiarise yourself with the contents of this Handbook and the associated regulations which are mentioned in it.

-Your course is validated by Ravensbourne University London.
+Make sure that you keep: the programme specification individual unit specifications your award certificate - this is evidence of the qualification which you have obtained your final transcript - this is a record of your achievement which lists your grades for the assessments In addition, you are advised to familiarise yourself with the contents of this Handbook and the associated regulations which are mentioned in it.
+If you have any questions regarding the information herein, please contact your Head of Department, If you have any questions regarding the information herein, please contact your Head of Department, the Principal, Lois Rowe, l.rowe@cityandguildsartschool.ac.uk Validation Your course is validated by Ravensbourne University London.
 The relationship between the University and the collaborative partner is described as a validation.
 The term validation is used to describe courses which lead to an award of the University but which have been developed by a partner organisation for delivery by the staff of that organisation.
 As the awarding body the University retains ultimate responsibility for the quality and standards of the awards.
 Students on validated courses are not enrolled as Ravensbourne students.

-If you have any questions regarding the information herein, please contact your Head of Department, the Principal, Tamiko O'Brien, t.obrien@cityandguildsartschool.ac.uk or Head of Academic Affairs & Quality, Wesley Schol, w.schol@cityandguildsartschool.ac.uk